rotki/rotki/README.md

 You can [sponsor us through GitHub](https://github.com/sponsors/rotki/), and get recognition as a sponsor in your Github profile.

-Thank you for helping to sustain and improve this project!
+Thank you for helping us to sustain and improve this project!

 #### Donations
 If you find this project helpful, don't want to purchase a subscription and would like to support its development, you can make a donation using the following cryptocurrency addresses: